Synternet/pubsub-rust/README.md

 Welcome to the documentation for the Rust SDK for the Data Layer!
 This SDK allows seamless integration with our Data Layer solution, enabling you to leverage real-time data streams in your Rust applications.
 With the Rust SDK, you can unlock the power of the Data Layer and harness real-time insights for your data-driven projects.

-[pubsub-rust](https://github.com/SyntropyNet/pubsub-rust) is a Rust library for the Syntropy Data Layer project that enables you to subscribe to existing data streams or publish new ones.
-This library is built on top of the NATS messaging system and provides a convenient way to integrate your Rust applications with the Syntropy Data Layer platform.
+[pubsub-rust](https://github.com/Synternet/pubsub-rust) is a Rust library for the Synternet Data Layer project that enables you to subscribe to existing data streams or publish new ones.
+This library is built on top of the NATS messaging system and provides a convenient way to integrate your Rust applications with the Synternet Data Layer platform.

 # Features

 The Rust SDK for Data Layer offers the following features:

-- **Subscribe to Existing Data Streams**: Easily subscribe to pre-existing data streams within the Syntropy Data Layer.
+- **Subscribe to Existing Data Streams**: Easily subscribe to pre-existing data streams within the Synternet Data Layer.
 Stay updated with real-time data insights and leverage them in your Rust applications.
 - **Publish New Data Streams**: Create and publish your own data streams directly from your Rust applications.
 Share data with other participants in the Data Layer, enabling collaboration and innovation.

 # Installation